UPDATED BY DILLON COLUCCI AND STAFF

-The EB-5 visa is a way to get your green card and permanent residency through investment.
-The EB-5 investor visa program enables foreigners who make an investment in a U.S. business to obtain a green card and become lawful permanent residents.
+The EB-5 visa is a way to get a green card (permanent residency) through investment in the U.S. The EB-5 investor visa program enables foreigners who make an investment in a U.S. business to obtain a green card and become lawful permanent residents.
 The EB-5 visa program is operated by United States Citizenship and Immigration Services (USCIS).
 The program was established by the United States Congress in 1990 to facilitate increased investment in the U.S. economy.
 The investment can lead to a green card for the investor to permanently live and work in the United States with their spouse and unmarried children under the age of 21.
 Thereafter, you and your dependents may also become eligible and apply to be a citizen.

 To meet EB-5 investor visa requirements, foreign investors must make an “at risk” capital investment in a for-profit U.S. business entity.
-The required investment amount is either $900,000 or $1.8 million, depending on which project you invest in.
-If you invest in a targeted employment area (TEA) the investment is $900,000, and if you invest elsewhere the minimum required investment is $1.8 million.
-EB-5 investments must lead to the creation of 10 fulltime U.S. jobs for at least two years.
+The required investment amount is either $800,000 or $1,050,000, depending on the geographical location of the project you invest in.
+If you invest in a targeted employment area (TEA) the investment is $800,000, and if you invest elsewhere the minimum required investment is $1,050,000.
+EB-5 investments must lead to the creation of 10 fulltime U.S. jobs that exist for at least two years.

 How Many EB-5 Visas Are Issued Each Year?

-USCIS reserves about 10,000 visas for EB-5 investors each fiscal year.
-There was a drastic increase in the number of EB-5 program participants since 2011, the EB-5 visa category has a long wait time for individuals of certain countries.
+USCIS reserves approximately 10,000 visas for EB-5 investors each fiscal year.
+Due to a drastic increase in the number of EB-5 program participants since 2011, the EB-5 visa category has a long wait time for individuals of certain countries.
 This growth can be attributed to increased confidence in the program due to USCIS transparency, efficiencies in the application process, and growth in the number of regional centers established across the United States.
 Below is a chart of the number of filed and adjudicated I-526 petitions by USCIS each year, as well as the number of petitions which remain pending for processing with USCIS.

 EB-5 investor visa applicants have two main investment options.
-They can either invest directly or through an EB-5 Regional Center.
-Direct investors must find their own investment project and must take a direct managerial role in overseeing that project.
+Investors can either invest directly or through an investment sponsored by an EB-5 Regional Center.
+Direct investors must find their own investment project and do not benefit from the ability to count jobs indirectly using reasonable economic methodologies.
 Direct investment is best for those who want more hands-on control of their investment and the project that received their investment.

-EB-5 investor visa applicants can also make their investment in an EB-5 Regional Center.
+EB-5 investor visa applicants can also make an investment sponsored by an EB-5 Regional Center.
 This option may be best for those who are more interested in the immigration goals of EB-5 rather than obtaining a maximum return on their investment, and for those who do not wish to oversee the day-to-day management of their investment.
-Regional centers receive designation from USCIS to administer EB-5 investment projects.
+Regional centers receive designation from USCIS to sponsor EB-5 investment projects.
 Regional centers are responsible for adhering to USCIS EB-5 program regulations.
-This takes strain off of the investors so that they are not solely responsible for meeting program requirements.
+This can take the strain off of the investors so that they are not solely responsible for meeting program requirements.
 As a result, investment through regional centers suits those who want a more hands-off approach, where they are not responsible for the direct management of their investment.
-Over 93 percent of all EB-5 visas issued in 2018 were based on investments made through a regional center.
+Over 95 percent of all EB-5 visas issued in 2019 were based on investments made through a regional center.

-According to USCIS, the EB-5 investment must preserve or create a minimum of 10 full-time positions for workers in the United States who qualify.
-This creation, or preservation, of jobs must occur within two years of the investor’s conditional permanent residency and entrance into the United States.
+According to USCIS, an EB-5 investment must preserve or create a minimum of 10 full-time positions for workers in the United States who qualify.
+This creation, or preservation, of jobs generally must occur within two years of the investor’s conditional permanent residency and entrance into the United States.
 Jobs created in EB-5 projects are defined as direct, indirect or induced.
 In the direct investment context, the EB-5 visa applicant must prove that the EB-5 capital resulted in the actualization of direct jobs of employees working directly in the business in which the investment was made (i.e. full-time, W-2 employees).
 In the regional center context, the applicant can count direct, indirect, and induced jobs toward the job creation requirement.
 Indirect and induced jobs are demonstrated by mathematical formulas which measure the economic impact of the EB-5 investment.

 EB-5 Investor Visa Application Proccess Overview